FusionAuth/fusionauth-site/site/docs/v1/tech/guides/user-actions-new.md

     extra_hosts:
       - "host.docker.internal:host-gateway"
     ```
 - Run the following code in a new terminal in the folder to restart FusionAuth with mail capabilities.
-Be warned — this might delete your existing FusionAuth database.
+Be warned — this might reset your existing FusionAuth database.
     ```bash
     docker-compose down && docker-compose up;
     ```